China and India welcome Putin's electoral victory; The West calls it “undemocratic” - ExBulletin

 – Indian Prime Minister Narendra Modi offered his “warm congratulations” to Putin, adding that he looked forward to developing their “special” relationship.
 Russia is India's largest arms supplier.

-– North Korea's Kim Jong Un said Russian voters showed their “unwavering support and trust” in Putin, according to the Korean Central News Agency (KCNA).
+– North Korea's Kim Jong Un said Russian voters had shown their “unwavering support and trust” in Putin, according to the Korean Central News Agency (KCNA).

 – United States and Great Britain: “undemocratic” –